 6. Poor public awareness amongst the inhabitants of Loreto about the situation of indigenous peoples.

 With its educational programme, Putumayo vzw seeks to address this situation.
-These are the four objectives of the programme Sui Sui:
+These are the four objectives of the Sui Sui programme:

 Since April 2014 Putumayo vzw has been working together with the Programa de Formación de Maestros Bilingües de la Amazonía Peruana - FORMABIAP, an institution that is part of the organization of indigenous peoples AIDESEP.
 This formal cooperation has been agreed upon for a period of five years, with the possibility to be prolonged.
 The new partnership was named 'Programma Sui Sui', by analogy with a very cheerful and sociable bird, common in these regions.

-English class taught by our volunteer Ludiwien in April 2014, in the programme Sui Sui.
-Not all students had their eyes on the whiteboard.
+English class taught by our volunteer Ludiwien in April 2014, as part of the Sui Sui programme.